nowsprinting/create-script-folders-with-tests/README.md

               └── YourFeature.Tests.asmdef
 ```

+> [!IMPORTANT]
-Package folder (e.g., named **your.package.name**) must be created before.
+> Package folder (e.g., named **your.package.name**) and package.json must be created before.
-Because you can not open the context menu directly under the Packages folder.
+> Because you can not open the context menu directly under the Packages folder.

 After creating folders, move the Editor, Runtime, and Tests folders directly under the **your.package.name** folder.
 And remove the **YourFeature** folder.